coursera-dl/coursera-dl/README.md

     #--mathjax-cdn https://cdn.bootcss.com/mathjax/2.7.1/MathJax.js
     # more other parameters

-Parameter which is stored in the file will be overriden if it is again specifed in your commandline script
+Parameter which is stored in the file will be overriden if it is again specified in your commandline script

 **Note:** In `coursera-dl.conf`, all the parameters should not be wrapped